wp-plugins/share-on-diaspora/readme.txt

 2. Choose a Diaspora pod from the list or type it in the text field.
 3. Verify the text of your post, Aspects that will see it etc, and press the Post button.
+4. To choose from several preset color profiles, go to the Settings page, 'Color Profiles' tab.
-4. To customize the look of you button, go to the Settings page, 'Button options' tab.
+5. To customize the look of you button, go to the Settings page, 'Button options' tab.
-5. To upload and use own image instead of the stock button, go to the Settings page, 'Custom Image' tab.
+6. To upload and use own image instead of the stock button, go to the Settings page, 'Custom Image' tab.
-6. To choose the pods to be included in the drop-down list, go to the Settings page, 'Pod list options' tab.
+7. To choose the pods to be included in the drop-down list, go to the Settings page, 'Pod list options' tab.

 == Changelog ==
+= 0.6 =
+* Added color presets
+* Changed podlis update mechanism
+* Added support for an auxiliary plugin (Diaspora Podlist Updater)
+* Very likely added new bugs

+= 0.5.7 =
+* Updated list of active pods
+* i18n: Serbo-Croatian translation added

 = 0.5.6 =
 * Updated list of active pods
 * i18n: French translation added